Restaurant-style Chicken Tacos are filled with ingredients like shredded chicken, cheese, lettuce, and tomatoes, all inside a fried corn tortilla.

 - Diced Green chiles (optional)

 My mom uses just chicken, salt, pepper and oregano in hers.
-The chicken filling has so many variations, so use the ingredients and spices you like most.
+The chicken filling has so many variations, so use the ingredients and spices you like most (possibilities include cumin, chili powder, garlic powder, paprika, or cayenne pepper).

+CHICKEN.
 To make the tacos, begin by prepping your chicken so it’s exactly what you want in it.
-I usually cook up a bunch at once by throwing it in the crockpot on LOW for most the day.
 Once it’s done and all the way cooked through then take out of crockpot, shred and add the spices, cheese and chiles.

-Add vegetable oil to your pan and turn to LOW/MEDIUM heat.
+FILL & FRY.
+Add vegetable oil to your skillet and turn to LOW/MEDIUM heat.
 Add some chicken to the middle of your corn tortilla.
 Then grab with your tongs.
 I like to rock mine back and forth when the oil is ready until I can lay the taco down without opening up.

-Can you make soft tacos?
-Of course you can.
-If you are wanting to make tacos with this same chicken mixture, we recommend heating up the chicken, salt and pepper and green chiles in the microwave and then adding the cheese before adding to a soft flour tortilla.
+Soft Tacos: If you are wanting to make tacos with this same chicken mixture, we recommend heating up the chicken, salt and pepper and green chiles in the microwave and then adding the cheese before adding to soft flour tortillas.

 Other flavors: You can also change up the flavor of these tacos, by adding different spices and cheeses.
 My mom likes to make them with just shredded chicken, salt, pepper, oregano and cheese.

-what to serve with chicken tacos?
+What to serve with shredded chicken tacos?
 We have so many favorite recipes that we like to serve with this shredded chicken taco recipe, but here are some of our favorites:

 I know you can buy pre-made shells at the store, and that things are less healthy when they are fried, but these tacos are so good and will be a hit at your next Mexican Meal. 🙂